 And senior leadership should also make a real effort to recognize and reward their managers on a regular basis as well.
 If you're looking for a tech-forward solution to make recognition and rewards simply at every level of your organization, you'll find it in Empuls.

 3. Build trust and transparency

-That trust will be reflected in the conversations they have with employees about topics like reorganizations, policy changes, promotions, and compensation.
+That trust will be reflected in their conversations with employees about topics like reorganizations, policy changes, promotions, and compensation.
 If managers feel they can trust your senior leaders, that will trickle down through their discussions with employees.
-If they feel you’re holding back vital information, employees won’t feel that sense of trust.
+If they think you're holding back vital information, employees won't feel that sense of trust.

 4. Engage with empathy

 Your managers are often asked to be on the frontlines of uncomfortable conversations with the employee while ensuring tasks get completed on time and the department runs smoothly.
 Add in the lack of recognition that often accompanies a managerial position, and you can see how managers can become disengaged.